CS490-team/Boiler-Math/README.md

 ## Overview
 ### Description
-Learn math, check Purdue Math past exams and review for upcoming miterms and finals with this math learning app for Purdue Student!
+Learn math, check Purdue Math past exams and review for upcoming midterms and finals with this math learning app for Purdue Student!
 Your professors won't provide sample questions and past exams?
 Don't know how to prepare for  math exams and tests?
 Want to find more valuable questions to practice?
-Get unstuck ASAP with our app for a variety of authentic past math exmasn in Purdue University.
+Get unstuck ASAP with our app for a variety of authentic past math exams in Purdue University.
 We’ve got you covered from basic arithmetic to advanced calculus and geometry.
 You CAN do math!

 ### App Evaluation